The great painter Pablo Picasso once said: “Learn the rules like a pro so that you can break them like an artist”.

 How to Organize and Categorize Tracks

-Beyond the technical aspect of understanding how to mix between tracks, use effects as necessary, and establish cue points, the absolute most essential thing for DJ is knowing his tunes.
+Beyond the technical aspect of understanding how to mix between tracks, use effects as necessary, and establish cue points, the absolute most essential thing for a DJ is knowing his tunes.

 It would be best if you learned how the dynamics of the various tracks fit into the dynamics of a mix.
 With that said, step one would be going through ALL your music.
 Listen to every single track you have.

-Once you’ve formed your selection well enough, get it all analyzed and key tagged.
+Once you’ve formed your selection well enough, get it all analyzed and key-tagged.
 Now that’s a folder with a decent number of tracks that you can identify, sorted by key.
 If you open library view and list everything by key, it’s pretty simple to narrow your picks.
 That solely will increase your set quality by a ton.

 But, I figured out that even when knowing my tunes and mixing in key, I would still make bad choices sometimes and drop lower energy tunes that I like into techno bangers and kill the vibe.